markyjackson-taulia/Personal-Goals/README.md

 1. JavaScript
 2. Build a simple project a week.
 3. Code Everyday
-4. FCC
+4. FCC --> In Progress
-5. Make new homepage
-6. Start second project
+5. Start second project --> In Progress

 ## Books To Read